TheochemUI/eOn/docs/source/tutorials/visualization.md

 - [HaoZeke/eon_orchestrator](https://github.com/HaoZeke/eon_orchestrator):
   Snakemake-orchestrated workflow for batches of NEB calculations with PET-MAD, including IRA pre-alignment, endpoint minimization, energy profiles, and 2D RMSD landscapes.
-The HCN config used in this tutorial is taken from `examples/hcn_isom/`.
+The vinyl alcohol config used in this tutorial is taken from `examples/vinyl_alcohol/`.

 ## Further reading